p1

 Third Police Involved Shooting in a Year

 Friday, we had another officer involved shooting – the third in less than a year.
 While national statistics are not kept, this is certainly unusual for Idaho Falls.
+This incident will be investigated by outside agencies as were the other two.
+Preliminary information indicates that the officers' actions likely saved lives, but we need to wait for a complete investigation.

 Read more